project-flotta/flotta-operator/docs/user-guide/device-sets.md

-# Device grouping
+# Device Sets

-Edge Devices present in the cluster can be grouped using `EdgeDeviceGroup` CR.
+Edge Devices present in the cluster can be grouped using `EdgeDeviceSet` CR.
 That CR would then provide common configuration for all the edge devices using it and **override any configuration in scope that is present on the `EdgeDevice` CR**.

-Currently `EdgeDeviceGroup` CRs do not take part in workload scheduling and no changes made to `EdgeDeviceGroup` or group membership impact the way workloads are deployed.
+Currently `EdgeDeviceSet` CRs do not take part in workload scheduling and no changes made to `EdgeDeviceSet` or set membership impact the way workloads are deployed.

-## EdgeDeviceGroup configuration scope
+## EdgeDeviceSet configuration scope

-User may define following configuration elements using `EdgeDeviceGroup`:
+User may define following configuration elements using `EdgeDeviceSet`:

  - heartbeat (`spec.heartbeat`);
  - metrics (`spec.metrics`);